If you are planning a trip to France or beyond then we can save you time and money. Get a discount quote here directly from DFDS.

 The staff will guide you on board and they carefully position all the vehicles according to size and weight.
 Always remember to put the handbrake on and I usually leave it in gear to make sure.

-If you are also considering the Channel Tunnel as an option then why not read this excellent article on the Eurotunnel by Roger Holden.
+If you are also considering the Channel Tunnel as an option then you can also use our comparison tool to get a price on Eurotunnel.
+Why not read this excellent article on the Eurotunnel here.